aditya-raj/careers/README.rst

 Process
 =======
-Following is the hiring process to which we aspire:
+Following is the hiring process to which we aspire.
+It is designed to be transparent, challenging, respectful, and above all -- fast.:

 Prescreen
 ----------